l-mathur/social-ai/README.md

 # social-ai
 This is a repository of papers, resources, courses, and dissertations related to the multimodal and multidisciplinary goal of advancing socially-intelligent AI (Social-AI) agents.

-By [Leena Mathur](https://l-mathur.github.io), [Paul Liang](https://www.cs.cmu.edu/~pliang/), and [Louis-Philippe Morency](https://lti.cmu.edu/people/faculty/morency-louis-philippe.html) from the [MultiComp Lab](http://multicomp.cs.cmu.edu), [Language Technologies Institute](https://www.lti.cs.cmu.edu), and [Machine Learning Department](https://www.ml.cmu.edu) at CMU's [School of Computer Science](https://www.cs.cmu.edu).
+By [Leena Mathur](https://l-mathur.github.io) from the [Language Technologies Institute](https://www.lti.cs.cmu.edu) at CMU's [School of Computer Science](https://www.cs.cmu.edu).

 &#x1f4e3; If there are any topics, papers, datasets, courses, or dissertations you would like added, please feel free to make a pull request or email lmathur@andrew.cmu.edu.
-We welcome all contributions!
+All contributions are welcome!

 # Social-AI Position Paper